Qatar–Sudan relations: Economic relations

-Cultural
+Cultural relations

 In an effort to promote tourism in Sudan, Qatar Museums, on behalf of the Qatari government, launched the Qatar-Sudan Archaeological Project (QSAP) in 2012.
 As of 2017, the project has funded 42 archaeological missions with a sum of $50 million.
 Sudan also received $135 million from Qatar in 2014, to be allotted towards the financing of 29 archaeological projects in the country.